 In the previous blog entry, we used the fictional example of Tarmo, the village shopkeeper, to explain DMP systems and how they can be used to support digital sales.
 In this second part, we will cover the concepts of CDP and GDPR using easy-to-understand examples.

 Strong customer identification: CDP

-Tarmo the village shopkeeper knew his regular customers very well.
-He might call a customer who likes organic avocados on their landline and let them know that a new shipment has come in.
+Tarmo, the village shopkeeper, knew his regular customers very well.
+He might call a customer who likes organic avocados on their landline and tell them that a new shipment has come in.

 Data protection and legislation: GDPR

-Tarmo the village shopkeeper had a lot of sensitive information about his customers in his head, and he kept this knowledge until the end of his days.
-Tarmo refused to even share this information with his wife, as this could have given rise to a reputational risk, meaning the spread of rumours and the loss of customers.
+Tarmo, the village shopkeeper, had a lot of sensitive information about his customers in his head, and he kept this knowledge until the end of his days.
+Tarmo refused even to share this information with his wife, as this could have given rise to reputational risk, meaning the spread of rumours and the loss of customers.

-In digital environments, it is equally important to ensure that information is kept secure and handled appropriately.
-From the perspective of data protection and legislation, it is important to keep in mind that the law obligates you to confirm your right to store and process information on digital footprints before you do so.
+It is equally important to ensure that information is kept secure and handled appropriately in digital environments.
+From the perspective of data protection and legislation, it is essential to keep in mind that the law obligates you to confirm your right to store and process the information on digital footprints before you do so.

 In particular, linking the data with specific individuals and processing such information comes with substantial requirements of information security, as well as data protection.
 When the use of this data is allowed, targeted marketing can produce excellent results.

 In collecting and handling data, it is important to address legal compliance with the following issues: